livepeer/LIPs/assets/treasury_technical_spec.md

 - `quorumNumerator`: The numerator to be divided the `quorumDenominator` above to find the effective quorum percentage.
     - Initial value: `333300` (same as LIP-16’s `QUORUM`)
     - This value represents a 33.33% quorum.
-    - It comes from OpenZeppelin’s [`GovernorVotesQuorumFractionUpgradeable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/extensions/GovernorVotesQuorumFractionUpgradeable.sol) directly, contrasted with the `quorumDenominator` that has a fixed value in the code corresponding to our 6 decimal places precision.
+    - Its implementation comes from OpenZeppelin’s [`GovernorVotesQuorumFractionUpgradeable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/extensions/GovernorVotesQuorumFractionUpgradeable.sol) directly, contrasted with the `quorumDenominator` that has a fixed value in the code corresponding to our 6 decimal places precision.
 - `votingDelay`: Delay in rounds since the proposal is submitted until voting starts.
     - Initial value: `1`
     - This value represents an effective delay of 1 to 2 times the round duration.